Bellever Tor Dartmoor

 Reshaping National Parks

-In England, we are calling on Minister Mary Creagh to quickly implement the UK Government’s commitment to new law to overhaul National Park governance.
+In England, we are calling on Minister Mary Creagh to quickly implement the UK Government’s commitment to new law to overhaul National Park Authority governance.

 If National Parks are to survive into the future and give stronger emphasis on supporting nature recovery, fighting the climate crisis and improving public access, they need a major system reboot.